scgbern/scgpico/content/wiki/faq/pharo/howToGenerateAnAST/index.md

 ---
 Title: How do I generate a view of the AST of an expression?
 ---
+#How do I generate a view of the AST of an expression?
 - **Q How do I generate a view of the AST of an expression?**
 - **A** (RBParser parseExpression: '3\+4') explore [explore it]